 The mans reel still has loads of line out.

 Catching an absolute beast and getting in a gnarly workout, seems like win-win to me, really.

-The fight goes on and on for what ended up being 4.5 hours, and you can finally, you can start to see the fish or whatever it is through the water.
+The fight goes on and on for what ended up being over 4 and half hours, and you can finally, you can start to see the fish or whatever it is through the water.
 As it gets closer the fishermen are increasingly confused the whole time.
 Even after it surfaces its easy to tell they are baffled by what it is.

 Then they decide it is their target species and get ready to gaff it and pull it up on deck.
 As it gets it they start to grab it and realize it is missing a third of its body.
 Yup, something else ate the shark that is huge.